-If you intend to return to work on the date specified by your payroll provider (which will be a full 52 weeks after you commenced your maternity leave) then you need do nothing more.
+If you intend to return to work on the date specified by the Schools Payroll Provider (which will be a full 52 weeks after you commenced your maternity leave) then you need do nothing more.
 However, it is always advisable to keep in touch with your Headteacher and work colleagues and to confirm as soon as it is convenient during the maternity leave that you will be returning as expected.